Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ```

 This example illustrates the following:
 - The functions `record_char` and `remove_char` neither update the state nor produce side effects.
-Instead, they each return a pair of values consisting of a string to print, and the next state `new_state`.
+Instead, they each return a pair of values consisting of a string to print and the next state `new_state`.
 - I/O and state update side effects happen inside the `loop` function
 - The state is passed as a parameter to the `loop` function